Trezor not connecting

 Recently Reported Issues

 A Trezor not detected issue is usually caused by USB cable or port problems, locked or unconfirmed device state, Trezor Bridge or browser permission conflicts, outdated Suite, firmware state, or another wallet app holding the connection.
+It should not require recovery phrase entry.

 Common wallet topics include Trezor not detected, Trezor Suite device recognition, USB connection problems, Bridge conflicts, browser wallet pairing, firmware state, or app permission errors.